 By recognizing that his prejudices came as a result of his father’s own feelings of betrayal, Doug could be more cynical about his own preconceptions.
 Think of your Doug.
 Do you think they would benefit from "Outside Looking In"?

-On this track, we discussed situations in which I ask parents to try reframing.
+In this section, we discussed situations in which I ask parents to try reframing.
 These situations are: aggressively provoked teens; seemingly hopeless situations; and misinterpreted realities

-On the next track, we will discuss the three dimensions that I consider when first becoming familiar with families with disruptive teens.
+In the next section, we will discuss the three dimensions that I consider when first becoming familiar with families with disruptive teens.
 These four dimensions include: contemporary developmental pressures on the family, history, and structure.

 Online Continuing Education QUESTION